 Which in English means:

-The key thing to understand is which bucket you fall into, and then draw the relevant considerations when it comes to building muscle and diet, which we will cover in the next two sections.
-I’m fairly sure everyone knows already where they are in here.
+The key thing is understanding which bucket you fall into, and then draw the relevant considerations when it comes to building muscle and diet, which we will cover in the next two sections.
+I’m fairly sure everyone already knows in which category they are here.

 Rules of the Gym:

-But let’s not re-invent the wheel in here: Jay from “A Workout Routine” .com has an entire website focusing on building muscle, have a look in the Links page and you will find the relevant links for you to follow.
+But let’s not re-invent the wheel in here: Jay from “A Workout Routine” .com has an entire website focusing on building muscle, have a look at the Links section and you will find the relevant links for you to follow.

 “I and most others consider a beginner to be anyone who has been weight training for LESS than 6 months consistently and intelligently” – Jay

-Reader: did you just say most people get gym outfit “wrong”?
+Did you just say that most people get gym outfit “wrong”?